Your fertility: 5 little things you never knew could be harming it

 Struggling to conceive can be heartbreaking, and more often than not, the reasons why some couples face fertility issues are many and often complex.

-Age is a major issue, and many experts are speaking out warning women to not leave starting a family so late, and to prioritize children ahead of promotions and other life goals, if a family is something they know they someday will want to have.
+Age is a major issue, and many experts are speaking out warning women to not leave starting a family so late, and to prioritise children ahead of promotions and other life goals, if a family is something they know they someday will want to have.

 However, it is important to know that there are measures we can all take to take care of our reproductive health – eating healthy, exercising, avoiding exposure to prolonged stress being some of the more important and obvious ones.